Steven Stamkos: Tampa Bay Lightning (2008–2024)

 On November 11, 2014, Stamkos recorded his 200th career NHL assist on a goal scored by Nikita Kucherov in a Lightning 3–2 shootout loss to the Chicago Blackhawks at United Center.
 Stamkos finished the 2014–15 season playing in all 82 games and recording 43 goals, 29 assists and 72 points.
 His 43 goals were once again second overall in the league only behind Washington Capitals forward and captain Alexander Ovechkin who had 53 goals.
-On May 24, 2015, during Game 5 of the Eastern Conference Finals of the 2015 playoffs against the Presidents' Trophy-winning New York Rangers, Stamkos scored a goal in a 2–0 Lightning victory over the Rangers on goaltender Henrik Lundqvist, tying him with the Lightning playoff record for goals in consecutive games (four).
-After the Lightning defeated the Rangers in seven games, Stamkos and the Lightning would move on to the Stanley Cup Finals where they were defeated in six games by the Chicago Blackhawks.
+On May 24, 2015, during game five of the Eastern Conference Final of the 2015 playoffs against the Presidents' Trophy-winning New York Rangers, Stamkos scored a goal in a 2–0 Lightning victory over the Rangers on goaltender Henrik Lundqvist, tying him with the Lightning playoff record for goals in consecutive games (four).
+After the Lightning defeated the Rangers in seven games, Stamkos and the Lightning would move on to the Stanley Cup Final where they were defeated in six games by the Chicago Blackhawks.
 Stamkos finished the playoffs with seven goals and 11 assists for 18 points and playing in all 26 games.
+After the playoffs ended, Lightning general manager Steve Yzerman revealed that Stamkos played through an undisclosed injury during the Finals.